 In 2006, Macy’s purchased the Wanamaker building and the organ in it.
 The department store continues to showcase the spectacular instrument, and it can be heard twice a day, six days a week.
 During the winter holiday season, additional shows are performed that celebrate the festive season.
 Over the course of its 100 years career, the Wanamaker has been played by a variety of accomplished organists, but only four have held the prestigious title of Grand Court Organist.
 The current Grand Court Organist has held this position for more than 25 years, and plays nearly year-round, only taking breaks to travel with other orchestras.

-The Wanamaker pipe organ truly has to be heard to be believed.
-It fills the entire department store with music and it can be heard clearly throughout all seven of the stories in the building.
-While many shoppers are undoubtedly drawn to Macy’s for the products they sell, many others are drawn to this Philadelphia department store to take in this immense instrument.
+The Wanamaker Organ truly must be heard to be believed.
+Its sound fills the entire department store and carries clearly through all seven floors.
+While many visitors come to Macy’s for shopping, countless others arrive simply to experience this awe-inspiring instrument.

 No matter the size of your pipe organ, you too can produce immense sound thanks to Viscount Organ’s Physis® technology.
 Find a dealer near you to find out more.